Now that Quarter 3 of 2021 has arrived, it’s once again time to revisit our Points Valuations, which we update on a quarterly basis.

-The first quarter of 2021 has been marked by small movements in a variety of loyalty programs as the world continues to prepare for the return of global travel.
+The third quarter of 2021 has been marked by minor movements in the world of loyalty programs as global travel enters the recovery phase in earnest.

-As we look ahead at the next quarter, I’m keeping an eye out for the following potential changes in our valuations depending on how things play out:
+As we look ahead at Quarter 4, I’m keeping an eye out for the following potential changes in our valuations depending on how things play out:

 - Aeroplan may yet introduce new airline partners for redemptions; if these partners are exciting enough, a boost to its valuation may be on the table.

-- As discussed above, Alaska Mileage Plan is likely to introduce a new redemption chart(s) now that it has joined Oneworld, which will significantly inform the future valuation of Alaska miles.
+- As discussed above, Alaska Mileage Plan is almost certain to introduce a new redemption chart(s) now that it has joined Oneworld, which will significantly inform the future valuation of Alaska miles.

 - As discussed above, the upcoming Chase and Aeroplan partnership may well bump up our valuation of Chase Ultimate Rewards points.